chase-seibert/old-blog/_posts/2016-04-21-what-makes-a-product.md

 Examples:

-- Stackoverflow: you end up there, you don't start there.
+- StackOverflow: you end up there, you don't start there.
 Is the product the user?

 # A Good Product is Deep